andybalham/blog-source-code/blog-posts/published/serverless-azure-03-adding-api-management.md

 >
 > - **Other Azure Services**: If your intention is to allow access only from specific Azure services (like Azure Logic Apps, Azure VMs, etc.), you might need a more granular approach.
 You can specify the IP addresses or ranges of those specific services or use relevant service tags if available.

-## TODO: Summary
+## Summary

 API Management appears to be a powerful tool to expose and manage external APIs.
 I barely scratched the surface of its capabilities, as I was satisfied in just knowing that my Azure Function was now behind a suitable service.
 There was an awful lot of clicking and it makes me wonder about how all this would be done through infrastructure as code.

-Comparing this experience to the one I have had with [AWS](TODO) is interesting.
+Comparing this experience to the one I have had with [AWS](https://aws.amazon.com/) is interesting.
 With Azure, I had to find ways to stop my Azure Function from being exposed.
 With AWS, you have to find ways to expose your Lambda functions.
 With Azure, you have to pay for managed identity functionality to integrate API Management with Azure Functions.
-With AWS, you have to use [Identity Access Management](TODO) (IAM) for everything and it is completely free to use.
+With AWS, you have to use [Identity and Access Management (IAM)](https://aws.amazon.com/iam/) for everything and it is completely free to use.

 However, I now have the front of my application in a place I want.
-So the next step is to look at extending the back-end functionality, which will mean integrating with [Blob storage](TODO).
+So the next step is to look at extending the back-end functionality, which will mean integrating with [Blob storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction).

 ## Links